NATIONAL STUDENT EMPLOYMENT WEEK

 Student employment offers students career-enhancing opportunities, the ability to develop skills relevant in any career, better preparation for the job market upon graduation, and a way to help pay for their education.
 Many students can earn a significant portion of their college expenses, thus avoiding the debt burden so familiar with college graduates today.

-Organizations that employ college students are encouraged to mark the week with ice cream socials, billboards, or special meals to show their appreciation.
+- Mark the week with ice cream socials, billboards, or special meals to show your appreciation for student employees.